 - Seamless shooting, melee, and cover game-play without contextual prompts

 - Unique environments

-- Loot that matters and fun weapon mod/spell system
+- Loot that matters and a fun weapon mod/spell system

 - Epic boss fights

-- The procedural generation that works great and makes multiple play-throughs fun
+- The procedural generation works great and makes multiple play-throughs fun

 - Difficulty settings present